 Make Your Home More Functional

-Before choosing furniture, considering how you use your living room.
+Before choosing furniture, consider how you use your living room.
 Is it primarily used for entertaining, relaxing, watching TV or eating?
 Or perhaps it embodies all those things?

 Take Care of Your Doors